-The above discussion has hopefully shown that the term "Kizh" is the appropriate name for the original tribe that inhabited the greater Los Angeles area whereas "tongva" is an illegitimate word for the tribe.
-Because the perpetrators have been so successful in promoting the false concept, it will take a great deal of "damage control" to correct all the mistaken usages of the false word and replace it with the most legitimate one of "Kizh."
+The above discussion has hopefully shown that the term "Kizh" is the legitimate and most appropriate name for the original Indian tribe that inhabited the greater Los Angeles area whereas "tongva" is an illegitimate word in that context.
+Because the perpetrators have been so successful in promoting the illegitimate term, it will take a great deal of "damage control" to correct all the mistaken usages of the false word and replace it with the most fitting one of "Kizh."